aslanbakirov/aslanbakirov.github.io/_posts/2022-08-12-immune-system-part3.markdown

 But wait, how can something be a receptor and a weapon that floats around at the same time?
 So basically, antibodies are stuck to the surface of B Cells and work as their B Cell receptors, which means that they can stick to an antigen and activate the cell.
 Once a B Cell is activated it begins to produce thousand of new Antibodies and starts vomitting them out, so they can attack enemies -- up to 2000 per second.
 All antibodies are produced this way.
 Lets focus on B Cells for now, we will talk Antibodies in detail in the next section.

 So as we said in the beginning B Cells are born in your bone marrow where they mix and recombine the gene segments responsible for their _B Cell receptors_ to be able to connect to one specific antigen.
 After they did that, similarly to T Cells, they have to undergo a harsh and deadly education to make sure that they are not able to connect to the proteins and molecules of your body.
 The survivors become travelling **Virgin B Cells**, inactive cells that move through your lymphatic system every day, just like T Cells.
-But this is where the similarities betwee T and B Cells end.
+But this is where the similarities between T and B Cells end.

+In the lymph nodes there are specific B Cell areas where they hang out for a bit and have a coffe, waiting a bit to see if they are needed.
+B Cells are very dangerous cells, so they need a strict two-factor authentication to be truly activated--one by Innate Immune System and another by Adaptive Immune System.
+Now, lets go through each step in detail

+ - **Step one: B Cell activation by the Innate Immune System:**

+We did learn before what your body does with excess fluids in your tissue, it consistently washes them away, right into the Lymphatic System.
+The fluid and with it a lot of the battlefield detritus, with parts of dead bacteria and spent cytokines and other garbage, become part of your Lymph.
+This way the lymph flowing through you is a _liquid information carrier_.
+And this information is headed towards the next immune system base, the megacities and intelligence centers of the lymph nodes.
+Once it arrives here it is drained through the B Cell area where thousands of virgin B Cells hang out.
+The B Cells get right in the middle of the stream of fluid information and let the lymph flow around them and their B Cell receptors, which sift and explore all the antigens and detritus coming from the tissue.\
+The virgin B Cells look specifically for antigens they can connect to with their special and unique B Cell receptors.
+They are fishing for the one antigen then can connect to, so they know they can activate! \
+So far so good, but you may have noticed something: _There is no Dentritic Cell involved here_, so does this mean B cells dont need to go through this dance with another cell??
+It all has to do with a huge difference between T Cell receptors and B Cell receptors.\
+Remember the MHC class II molecule?
+The hot dog bun that presented an antigen, the wiener, to the T Cell receptors, so it could activate?
+T Cell receptors are really picky eaters that eat only weiener and only if they come inside a bun.
+But this has major consequence for T Cells: The antigens that can activate T Cells have to be short because the MHC molecule can only carry short antigens.
+In contrast, the B Cell receptors are not as picky. \
+Both T and B Cell receptors are each made to recognize a specific antigens, but your B Cells are far less restricted.
+So T and B cells recognize very diffirent things/antigens in size and dimension.
+B Cells can pick antigens right from the fluids around them and activate.
+B Cells dont need and MHC molecule, they dont need to get a presentation from another cell like T cells do.

+There is more: B Cells do have more direct help from Innate Immune System: B Cells can not just recognize the dead bacteria antigens, they also have special receptors that are able to recognize complement proteins.\
+We mentioned before that the Innate Immune System is responsible for activating and providing context to the Adaptive Immune System and here we are encountering this principle once more!
+By being attached to the pathogens, the complement system is officially confirming to the B Cells that there is a real danger.
+So complement proteins attached to an antigen makes it about 100 times easier to activate a B Cell than it would be to activate it without the complement.

+OK, so what does this early activation look like?
+Well, first of all the activated B cell moves to another area in the lymph node and begins cloning itself.
+This cloning continues until there are around 20,000 identical clones, all with copies of the specific receptor that was able to connect to the original antigen, the first virgin B Cell picked up.
+These B Cell clones begin producing _Antibodies_ that use the blood as a lift to the site of infection and can flood the battlefield and help out. \
+Without second step, without activation number two, most of these B Cell clones will kill themselves within a day.
+Which makes sense actually, because if they dont get activated again, these B Cells have to assume the infection was pretty mild and they are not actually needed that badly, so not to waste any resources, they kill themselves.\
+To be truly awakend we need the second part of the two-factor authentication.
+And this one is provided to the B Cells by their collegues from the Adaptive Immune System, more precisely, by activate Helper T Cells.

+ - **Step two: B Cell Activation by the Adaptive Immune System:**